airbnb/ruby/README.md

            end
     ```

-* Align function arguments either all on the same line or one per line.
+* Align function parameters either all on the same line or one per line.

     ```ruby
     # good